ivmarkp/Shogun-Wiki/Developing-Shogun.md

 # Shogun development cycle in a nutshell - “How to get my code into Shogun”

 Here is a very basic list of things how to get started hacking Shogun.
-While this might seem overwhelming at first, it is pretty standard.
+First step is to compile from source, see [doc/readme/INSTALL.md](https://github.com/shogun-toolbox/docs/blob/master/INSTALL.md)

 As we would like to avoid spending a lot of our time on explaining the same basic things many times
  * Please *excessively* use Google for any questions on the tools needed
  * Please *read* [guides](https://guides.github.com/) for collaborative open source development

-We use the [git flow] model

 ## Steps: